-Please note that at El Camino College, Clery Act timely warning notices are called "Safety Advisory."
+At El Camino College, Clery Act timely warning notices are called "Safety Advisory."

 EMERGENCY MANAGEMENT (EMERGENCY ALERT)

 EMERGENCY RESPONSE

 In the event of an emergency, natural disaster or the occurrence of a hazardous condition, El Camino College must ensure the activation of a plan or procedure to protect and govern the campus community.
 The Campus Police Department has been trained in incident command and response to critical incidents on campus.